 For all those who want to know more about the power of gratitude, I highly recommend the book ‘The Secret’.

-With journaling habit, you are creating a habit where you are expected to show up.
-And self discipline is a muscle which grows as you flex it more and more.
+One of the benefits of journaling is, you are creating a habit where you are expected to show up.
+And self-discipline is a muscle which grows as you flex it more and more.

-9. It helps in healing your emotional wounds
+9. journaling helps in healing your emotional wounds

 Writing is therapeutic.
 It also helps you to tap into your intuitions to get answers.